Pop-up Preset:

 !
 Pass a Constitutional Amendment to establish that political spending is free speech within the narrow limits defined in the Campaign Reform Act of 2002.

 4. Pass a Criminal Prosecution Act for Congress: Include provisions that amend the Ethics in Government Act of 1978 and the Foreign Emoluments Clause to include stricter financial disclosures and stricter ethics rules with felony criminal penalties.
 Amend the Stop Trading On Congressional Knowledge Act of 2012 (to include the presidency and the supreme court) with felony criminal penalties.
-Prohibit trading where there is direct interaction with a particular sector, industry, or company - require seizure of all illegally obtained assets or profits (whether willful or non-willful).
+Prohibit trading where there is direct interaction with a particular sector, industry, or company - require seizure of all illegally obtained assets or profits (whether willfully or non-willfully obtained).
 If convicted of a felony, strip members of leadership positions and committee assignments - and require automatic impeachment hearings.

 5. Pass a Criminal Prosecution Act for POTUS: Include provisions that re-establish the partitioning of presidential authority and reject the idea of unitary executive theory.
 Include provisions that amend the Ethics in Government Act of 1978 and the Foreign Emoluments Clause to include stricter ethics rules, financial disclosures, and divestiture with felony criminal penalties.
 Require automatic impeachment hearings if convicted of a felony.
 This law is meant to include provisions that make all essential presidential norms law.
 The executive branch should not have ambiguity in areas that profoundly disrupt the public order.